mclevey/computational-social-science/slides/_day-5-odd-bcm.md

 **Purpose of the Model**:

 The Bounded Confidence Model (BCM) simulates opinion dynamics in a continuous opinion space.
-It models how agents' opinions evolve over time through interactions with other agents within a predefined confidence bound (ε).
+It models how agents' opinions evolve over time through interactions with other agents within a predefined confidence bound ($\epsilon$).
 The model is used to study phenomena such as opinion polarization, consensus formation, and the effect of varying confidence bounds on these processes.

 **Entities, State Variables, and Scales**: